ProfSynapse/discordbot/README.md

     1. **GPT Trainer Website:**  Visit [https://gpt-trainer.com/](https://gpt-trainer.com/)
     2. **Account Creation:** Create an account.
     3. **Create a Chatbot:** Follow the GPT Trainer platform's instructions to create a new chatbot project.
     4. **API Token and UUID:** Within your chatbot project settings, you should find your API token and the chatbot's unique UUID.

+* **Google API Key (for Image Generation):**
+    1. **Google AI Studio:** Visit [https://aistudio.google.com/app/apikey](https://aistudio.google.com/app/apikey)
+    2. **Create API Key:** Click "Create API Key" button
+    3. **Select/Create Project:** Choose an existing Google Cloud project or create a new one
+    4. **Copy Key:** Copy your API key and keep it secure

+    **Note:** Google AI Studio provides free tier access to Imagen models.
+For production use with higher limits, you may need to enable billing on your Google Cloud project.

 **Additional Notes**